Austinbolinger/Lab2/README.md

 The testbenches were coded to test the logic gate designs from the truth table.

 The testbenches output matched the Truth Table line by line.
 Each output matched my truth table.

+The testbench for the four bit works.
+The ucf file uploaded nicely is waiting to be tested.

 #####Documentation